MuhammadAlBarham/fpga/README.md

 # FPGA : Field-Programmable Gate Array Architectures

-This repository has files was implemented by myself during summer semester in 2020.
+This repository has files was implemented by myself during summer semester in 2020 at the University of Jordan.

 These files are :
 - Assignments' Codes.